Digiman/GitHelperApp/Readme.md

 1. Prs-{guid}.txt (md) - pull request details.
 2. Wit-{guid}.txt (md) - work items details.
 3. ResultsFull-{guid}.txt (md) - full results.
-4. Repositories-{giuid}.txt (md) - list of the repositories found in team project.
+4. Repositories-{guid}.txt (md) - list of the repositories found in team project.

 For each application run in the output folder generated every time.
 This folder has pattern for name:
 **$"{commandName}-{DateTime.Now:dd-MM-yyyy-HH-mm}"** - command name and date and time.
 So it very basic solution.